Takayuki Kobayashi

-Political career

-Election
+Having spent half of the first decade of the 21st century in the United States and participating in various international negotiations, he realised that Japan's international standing was declining at an alarming rate.
+He felt that indecisive politicians and their inward-looking power struggles were jeopardising the country's future, hence he decided to pursue a political career himself in 2010.

+House of Representatives

 In June 2010, he became the head of the Chiba Prefecture Second Constituency branch of the Liberal Democratic Party, and in December 2012, he was first elected to the House of Representatives in the 46th General Election for the House of Representatives, running for the Chiba Second Constituency on the Liberal Democratic Party's official ticket and the New Komeito Party's nomination.

-Abe Cabinet
+Government cabinet

 On 5 August 2016, he was appointed Parliamentary Vice-Minister for Defence in Abe Cabinet, and stepped down on 3 August 2017.

 He was elected to the House of Representatives in the 48th general election in 2017.

-Kishida Cabinet

 In the 2021 LDP leadership election, he endorsed Sanae Takaichi.
 In the run-off election, he supported Fumio Kishida.

-He was appointed to the Kishida Cabinet as Minister for Economic security on 4 October 2021.
+He was appointed to the Kishida Cabinet as Minister of State for Economic security on 4 October 2021.
+Kobayashi left cabinet due to a reshuffle in August 2022.

-On 10 August 2022, Kobayashi was dismissed from the Second Kishida Cabinet because of ties to the Unification Church.
-His dismissal was part of a wider purge by the Kishida administration following the assassination of Shinzo Abe and increasing media scrutiny of LDP officials' close ties with the church.
+LDP leadership elections

+In August 2024, Kobayashi announced his leadership candidacy for the Liberal Democratic Party in the 2024 leadership election.
+He lost the election to former Defense Minister Shigeru Ishiba on 27 September 2024.

+In September 2025, Kobayashi announced a second leadership candidacy for the Liberal Democratic Party in the 2025 leadership election following the resignation of Prime Minister Ishiba.After the leadership election, Kobayashi revealed that he voted for the final winner Sanae Takaichi in the second round runoff vote.

+LDP Policy Research Council

+Following her victory, LDP President Sanae Takaichi appointed Kobayashi as chairman of the Policy Research Council in the LDP on 7 October 2025.